Below you can find a complete list of Nigerian animals. We currently track 199 animals in Nigeria and are adding more every day!

 Nigeria is a land of diverse ecosystems, including deserts, plains, swamps, mountains, and jungles.
 The third-largest river delta in the world is within its boundaries.
-Therefore, you can find many different forms of wildlife in Nigeria.
-There are over 22,000 vertebrate and invertebrate species, about 20,000 insect species, 1,000 bird species, 1,000 fish species, 247 mammals, and 123 reptile species in Nigeria.
-Yet, there are many threats to wildlife in Nigeria.
-At least 21 bird species may become extinct because workers cut down the forest to make more room for crops.
+Therefore, you can find many different types of animals in Nigeria.
+There are over 22,000 vertebrate and invertebrate species in Nigeria.
+Several native species remain in Nigeria, such as the elusive pangolin, hyraxes, cuckoos, puff adders, and hoopoes.
+Unfortunately, many of these animals are facing threats of endangerment or extinction.
+At least 21 bird species may become extinct as a result of deforestation for agricultural benefits.

 The Official National Animal of Nigeria

-Some sources cite the black-crowned crane as the national animal.
-It is the national bird.
-Nigerians see these birds as signs of prosperity.
-There are two bird species of black-crowned cranes that live in Nigeria, with the subspecies on the western end being significantly threatened by loss of habitat.
+The black-crowned crane is the official animal of Nigeria, endemic to the country and thought to be signs of prosperity.
+Two different species of black-crowned cranes live in Nigeria.
+The subspecies on the western end of the country is significantly threatened by loss of habitat.

 Where to Find the Top Wild Animals in Nigeria

-There are many types of wild animals in Nigeria.
-Therefore, you may want to spend some time exploring the different ecosystems to see where they live before they become extinct.
-Additionally, there are many unique animals and birds that you can see in very few other places in the world.
-Consider:
+There are many types of animals in Nigeria.
+Therefore, you may want to spend some time exploring the different ecosystems to see the many unique animals and birds that exist in very few other places in the world.
+Some sightseeing areas include:

 - Forest elephants – These elephants live at five different sites in Southern Nigeria, including the Omo Forests in Ogun State, the Okomu National Park, the Cross River National Park, Idanre Forests and Osse River Park, and on Andoni Island.